 Summary of Income Included and Excluded by Person Live-in aides Income from all sources is excluded [24 CFR 5.609(c)(5)].
-Foster child or foster adult Income from all sources is excluded [24 CFR 5.609(a)(1)].
-Foster children and foster adults are household members, not family members.
+Foster child, foster adult, Kin-GAP Income from all sources is excluded for purposes of determining eligibility at admission [24 CFR 5.609(a)(1)].
+Mil-O/M Per SDHC's MTW Plan, income is included after admission beginning July 1, 2015.
 Head, spouse, or cohead Other adult family members All sources of income not specifically excluded by the regulations are included.
 Children under 18 years of age Employment income is excluded [24 CFR 5.609(c)(1)].
 All other sources of income, except those specifically excluded by the regulations, are included.
-Full-time students 18 years of age or older (not head, spouse, or cohead) SDHC Policy Per SDHC's MTW Plan, employment income is excluded.
-Full-time student is defined as any student aged 18-23 who is not the head, spouse, or cohead.
+Full-time students 18 years of age or older (not head, spouse, All other sources of income, except those specifically excluded by the regulations, are included. or cohead) Per SDHC's MTW Plan, the full-time student definition includes only students ages 18 to 23 who are not the head, spouse, or co-head.
+Household members meeting the revised full-time student definition will receive a 100 percent employment income exclusion beginning July 1, 2015.